spirom/spark-data-sources/README.md

 This project illustrates the new V2 Apache Spark External Data Source API as introduced in Spark 2.3.0.

-I consists of:
+It consists of:
 * A simplistic in-memory database system (ExampleDB) that supports all of the data access paradigms needed to illustrate the features of the API
 * A series of data sources of varying complexity, all implemented in Java since native Java support is a major goal of the new API (Scala versions mey be added in the future)
-* A series of Spark examples to exercise the various data sources implemented (also in Java for the time being.)
+* A series of Spark examples to exercise the various data sources implemented (also in Java for now)

 The project has spun out of the following older projects:
 * [https://github.com/spirom/LearningSpark](https://github.com/spirom/LearningSpark) -- a wide range of Spark examples in Scala